Today In History logo TIH

 WRNY in New York began scheduled television broadcasts in 1928, transmitting from the Coogan Building in Manhattan.
 The signal reached only a handful of experimental receivers, but the station was among the first to prove that regular TV programming was technically possible.

-German mountain troops planted the Nazi flag on the summit of Mount Elbrus (5,642m), the highest peak in the Caucasus…
+German mountain troops planted the Nazi flag on the summit of Mount Elbrus, the highest peak in the Caucasus and in a…

-German mountain troops planted the Nazi flag on the summit of Mount Elbrus (5,642m), the highest peak in the Caucasus and in all of Europe.
-Hitler was reportedly furious at the stunt, viewing it as a pointless distraction from the real objective of capturing the Caucasus oil fields.
+German mountain troops planted the Nazi flag on the summit of Mount Elbrus, the highest peak in the Caucasus and in all of Europe, during the 1942 summer offensive in southern Russia.
+Hitler was reportedly furious at the symbolic stunt, viewing it as a pointless distraction from the strategic objective of capturing the Caucasus oil fields at Baku that Germany desperately needed to fuel its war machine.
+Soviet forces recaptured the summit in February 1943, replacing the swastika flag with the Soviet banner.

 Marines Destroy Japanese Attack: Tenaru River Rout on Guadalcanal